Rianto-RNT/rnt-super-react/README.md

 - Creating global styles and a header
 - Selecting a book from the list
 - Building a detail panel to show more book info
+- Closing the panel and building a background shadow

 ## Articles